APMaii/Multi-Output-Machine-Learning-Regression-for-MicroBubbles-with-3d-Graphene-processing/README.md

 # Multi-Output Machine Learning Regression for MicroBubbles with 3D Graphene Processing

 This project applies **multi-output machine learning regression** to analyze the behavior of **microbubbles** processed with **3D graphene structures**.
-The goal is to predict multiple physical properties of microbubbles under various experimental and fabrication conditions using traditional regression models.
+The goal is to predict multiple physical properties of microbubbles under various experimental and fabrication conditions using traditional regression models and compare with Multi-Target Regression Stacking (MTRS) Machine Learning .

 ---